 Where does the Humane Society of Harford County get its funding?

-Our operating expenses are approximately one million dollars annually.
+Our operating expenses are just over one million dollars annually.
 We receive 45% of this funding from Harford County Government as a fee for services provided.
-HSHC is contracted as an open admission shelter taking in all stray animals from the Harford County community through the government’s division of Animal Control and from the general public.
-Although Harford County funds 45% of our budget – more than 78% of the animals brought to our facility are stray Harford County animals.
+HSHC is contracted as an open admission shelter taking in all animals from the Harford County community through the government’s division of Animal Control and from the general public.
+More than 60% of the animals brought to our facility are stray Harford County animals.
 While we are not yet a no-kill shelter, we’re working hard to increase our live release rate through aggressive adoption promotions and other innovative programs, with help from caring friends like you!

-We are in need of community support now more than ever as we need to create a building fund that will help us to fund the additional expenses that a new facility will create.
+We are in need of community support now more than ever!
 Please help us to help the stray, abused and homeless animals of Harford County by making a tax-deductible contribution today.